czonios/pso-rs/README.md

 It uses the [`rand`](https://crates.io/crates/rand) crate for random initialization, and the [`rayon`](https://crates.io/crates/rayon) crate for parallel objective function computation.
 It also has a nice progress bar curtesy of the [`indicatif`](https://crates.io/crates/indicatif) crate.

-The [example](#examples) below can get you started.
+The [examples](#examples) below can get you started.
-In order to use it on your own optimization problem, you will need to define an objective function as it is defined in the [run](fn.run.html) function, and a [`Config`](model/struct.Config.html) object.
+In order to use it in your own optimization problem, you will need to define an objective function as it is defined in the [run](fn.run.html) function, and a [`Config`](model/struct.Config.html) object.
 See the [Notes](#notes) section for more tips.
 Below is a screenshot of PSO running, attempting to minimize the Lennard-Jones potential energy in a cluster of 20 molecules:

 ![Screenshot](https://raw.githubusercontent.com/czonios/pso-rs/master/screenshots/pbar.gif)